Relintai/pandemonium_engine_docs/tutorials/assets_pipeline/importing_scenes.md

 - **Enable:** The mesh is used in baked lightmaps.
 - **Gen Lightmaps:** The mesh is used in baked lightmaps, and unwraps a second UV layer for lightmaps.

+Note:
-.. note:: For more information on light baking see `doc_baked_lightmaps`.
+ For more information on light baking see `doc_baked_lightmaps`.

 External Files
 ~~~~~~~~~~~~~~